akinanop/mvl-solver/README.md

   mvl-solver     : * name of executable
   -solvenc       : * option stating to solve the finite domain problem -file           : * name of the input file
-  -var            :  number of variables in benchmark problem -clause         :  number of clauses in benchmark problem -verbose        : turns on the verbose mode
+  -verbose        : turns on the verbose mode
   -wl             : enable watched literals algorithm -restarts       : restarts threshold, default - no restatrs; incompatible with -wl